IgorGRBR/so_sneaky/README.md

 ## Game configuration

 This game can be configured with `config.txt` file (on MacOS), or `configlx.txt` (on Linux and other platforms).
-Inside the config file you can change the window size (miniLibX does not allow making windows resizable AFAIK), and change the default keybinds.
+Inside the config file you can change the window size (miniLibX does not allow making windows resizable), and change the default keybinds.

 ## Level format